₹40,000 Salary Investment Plan India 2026 — Real Numbers, No Fluff

 Emergency fund first (₹4,000/month)

 At ₹4,000/month, you'll hit that in 15 months.
-That's not fast.
+Not fast.
 But ₹4,000 is the number that doesn't collapse the rest of the budget.

 Term insurance at 27 (₹600/month, don't wait)

 At 27, ₹1 crore term cover costs ₹550–₹700/month depending on the insurer and whether you smoke.
 At 35, the same policy from the same insurer costs ₹1,300–₹1,600/month.
-Buy it now and you lock in the lower rate for the full 30–35 year policy term.
-Wait until 32 and you pay ₹700–₹900 more every single month, forever.
+Buy now and you lock in the lower rate for the full 30–35 year policy term.
+Wait until 32 and you pay ₹700–₹900 more every month, permanently.

 Compare term insurance plans and buy online at PolicyBazaar — ₹1 crore cover from around ₹580/month for a healthy 27-year-old non-smoker.
 The application takes 20 minutes and can be done from your phone.
 For a deeper comparison of what to look for, see the best term insurance plans guide.